SchweizerischeBundesbahnen/ch.sbb.polarion.extension.generic/README.md

 An extension which inherits from this generic extension will automatically get following functionality:

 * An "about" page on administrative section of Polarion with basic information about this extension
 * API to manipulate settings of this extension - to read, save settings and reverting them to default values as well as getting list of settings history revisions
 * API to serialize/deserialize XML data (`JAXBUtils`)
 * REST application and end points giving access to settings functionality described above as well as access to extension information and version
 * Swagger UI page listing information about REST API provided

-## Ho to use
+## How to use

 To properly inherit from this generic extension and to take advantage of all mentioned above functionality out of the box certain steps should be done, see below.